mozilla/gecko-dev/toolkit/components/telemetry/docs/data/environment.rst

 - ``privacy.resistFingerprinting``: True if the user has changed the (unsupported, hidden) Resist Fingerprinting preference.
 Defaults to false.

-- ``toolkit.telemetry.pioneerId``: The state of the Pioneer ID.
-If set, then user is enrolled in Pioneer.
-Note that this does *not* collect the value.

 - ``app.normandy.test-prefs.bool``: Test pref that will help troubleshoot uneven unenrollment in experiments.
 Defaults to false.

 - ``app.normandy.test-prefs.integer``: Test pref that will help troubleshoot uneven unenrollment in experiments.
 Defaults to 0.